franciscovillaescusa/CAMELS/docs/source/suites_sets.rst

 .. include:: sims.txt

 The CAMELS simulations are organized into different suites, volumes, and sets depending on the code used to run them, their volume, and how the values of the cosmological parameters, the astrophysical parameters, and the initial random seeds are arranged.
+We refer the reader to :ref:`sims_description` for details on the number of simulations available per suite, volume, and set.
 The following scheme shows the way data is organized:

  .. image:: Sims_Scheme.png
     :alt: CAMELS Data structure

-Knowing this structure is important to know where the data is located.
+Knowing this structure is important to know where the data is located and which data to use for different tasks.
 For instance, the 25 Mpc/h IllustrisTNG simulations of the CV set are located in ``/Sims/IllustrisTNG/L25n256/CV``.

-We refer the reader to :ref:`sims_description` for details on the number of simulations available per suite, volume, and set.

 Suites